genestack/user-tutorials/source/guide/pipelines-methyl_arrays.rst

 - *Max FDR* (maximum acceptable false discovery rate) — only shows sites with FDR below the set threshold.
 - *Methylation All/ Down/ Up* — to show all sites or just those that are hypo- or hypermethylated.
-- *Min Delta Beta* — delta Beta represents the difference between the Beta values in the groups being compared; the filter allows to filter out only sites with absolute Delta Beta value of at least this threshold.
+- *Min Delta Beta* — delta Beta represents the difference between the Beta values in the groups being compared; this filter can be used to get only sites with absolute Delta Beta value of at least this threshold.
 - *Min Average Beta* — only shows sites with average Beta value of at least this threshold.

 .. image:: images/MN-sites-filter.png